cwoodall/cwoodall.github.io/_posts/reading/2017-03-06-good-omens.md

 to be hilarious, with a lot of funny social and religious commentary.
 The book feels mostly like Terry Pratchett, with a little bit of the unique darkness Neil Gaiman brings; however, I think the collaboration was very successful.
-While Pratchett's voice overpoweres Neil, the real benefit seems to have been Gaiman feeling more comfortable writing books.
+While Pratchett's voice overpowers Neil's, the real benefit seems to have been Gaiman feeling more comfortable writing books.

 The book goes fast, and I think having humor about the end times is both necessary and